TabbenBenchmark/tabben/python/README.md

     # do stuff with inputs and labels
 ```

-All of the currently implemented datasets are accessible this way, except for the CIFAR10 dataset.
+All the currently implemented datasets are accessible this way, except for the CIFAR10 dataset.
 Since it's a standard computer vision dataset, we just wrap the CIFAR10 Dataset from `torchvision` and convert the images into a vector.

 ```python
 from otb.datasets import TabularCIFAR10Dataset